 Below I have taken a photo of some microfoam I have made with my coffee machine.
-If you look closely you can see the small layer of microfoam created that sits on top of my milk jug above the steamed milk.
+If you look closely you can see the small layer of microfoam created that sits on top of my frothing pitcher above the steamed milk.
 This microfoam is what is poured into lattes and other frothy coffee drinks.

 How To Make Microfoam?

 Microfoam is made by introducing hot steam into milk at high pressure to order to aerate the milk and heat it up to expand the natural fats within the milk.
 The result of this heat and steam creates the very small bubbles that is microfoam.

 If you want a detailed explanation on how to make microfoam with a espresso machine, click the following link to read my how to steam milk guide.
 It is a very detailed step-by-step explanation on how to make microfoam and steamed milk.
 I guarantee after reading it you will be able to make better microfoam for coffee and latte art.

 Is A Steam Wand Needed To Make Microfoam?

 If you want to make micro foam like in the drinks found in your local cafe, then you will need an espresso machine with a steam wand like the one I have below.
 This is because you need a steam wand to heat, froth in air, and spin the milk in the correct way to create micro foam.

 However you do not need to splurge on an expensive coffee maker to make foam.
 Most budget espresso machines under $1,000.00 have a steam wand.
 You need make sure your espresso machine has a wand like the one I am holding below.